lxy0068/lxy0068.github.io/_pages/about.md

         </h3>

         <p class="project-description">
-          FloWise TuringS is a threat perception system that leverages lightweight AI models—including a distilled RoBERTa-MiniLM-based SFDM for system log analysis and an LSTM-driven NFCM for network traffic classification (F1 score of 0.84)—alongside a knowledge graph-powered Q&A module, Sherlock, to deliver real-time, accurate cybersecurity threat identification and insights.
+          FloWise TuringS is a threat detection system that uses a distilled RoBERTa-MiniLM for log analysis and an LSTM for network traffic classification (F1-score: 0.84), enhanced by a knowledge-graph Q&A module to provide real-time, accurate threat identification and insights.
         </p>

         <div class="project-meta">